IamKay/100DaysOfCode/README.md

 * Day 4
   > Began making a polymer carousel element by following and understanding the codelab.
 I'm following the polymer 2 codelab in  Poylmer 3.
 It took the whole day and now i'm stuck at the second last step.
 I even opened an issue and i'll try to fix it myself tomorrow.

+* Day 5
+  > Opened an issue and got the solution for the error.
+Not the element works.
+Meanwhile i began learning about PWAs.
+I'm thinking of starting a Udemy course on that.
+Will provide more info on that in later days.
+Now i added touch events as the final step of codelab.
+Will test it on an actual mobile tomorrow.